Catalyst Awards Fourth Cohort

 - Narrow the gap between the experiences of the richest and the poorest.

-Benefit from up to £62,500 in funding and a dedicated programme of support
+£62,500 in funding and a dedicated programme of support

 UKRI award successful applicants up to £62,500 (fEC) (80% from UKRI, 20% contribution from your host institution) and Zinc offer a comprehensive and proven programme of enterprise support, which will help you scale the impact of your research and explore different pathways to impact.